ezchx/MyNews/README.md

 •	Users click on articles
 •	Article keywords are stored in user profiles
 •	Collaborative user profiles are generated using KNN
-•	Subsequent searches are based on collaborative user profiles
+•	Article sorting is based on collaborative user profiles